lambduli/minilog/README.md

 as a simple "stepping" interpreter, we can very much see "inside" the process.
 The write up goes into more detail on that topic.

 The goal of the project is not to be a rigorous introduction into the matter!
-At best it should serve as a toy-like demonstration.
-Similar to when a math or physics teacher reaches for a vast (but still valid) simplification to make some complicated sounding concept more approachable.
+At best it should serve as a toy-like demonstration; similar to when a math or physics teacher reaches for a vast (but still valid) simplification to make some complicated sounding concept more approachable.

 ## How can you use it?